-Prerequisite: "C" grade or higher or "Pass" in GD 105 or equivalent or two years verifiable industry experience.
+Prerequisite: "C" grade or higher or "Pass" in GD 105 or equivalent or two years verifiable industry experience

-Recommended Preparation: "C" grade or higher or "Pass" in ART 124 or equivalent.
+Recommended Preparation: "C" grade or higher or "Pass" in ART 124 or equivalent

 Explores the fundamental concepts of graphic design and visual communication.
 Basic concepts, principles and elements of design are reinforced through creative problem solving.

 Text and visual elements such as photos and illustrations are integrated to create appropriate and aesthetic solutions to print graphics problems.
 Students will investigate career options and begin portfolio development.

-125 TYPOGRAPHY
+125 TYPOGRAPHY 3 UNITS

-Prerequisite: "C" grade or higher or "Pass" in GD 105 or equivalent.
-Corequisite: None
+Prerequisite: "C" grade or higher or "Pass" in GD 105 or equivalent

-Recommended Preparation: "C" grade or higher or "Pass" in GD 110 or equivalent.
+Recommended Preparation: "C" grade or higher or "Pass" in GD 110 or equivalent

-Explores the fundamental nature of typography as a reflection of society.
+This course explores the fundamental nature of typography as a reflection of society.
 Characters are examined as art forms and as carriers of language and ideas.
 Technical aspects of typography will be considered including function and production.
-Students will design letter forms using both traditional and digital processes with an emphasis on developing a professional portfolio.
+Letterforms will be designed using both traditional and digital processes with an emphasis on developing a professional portfolio.

-126 PHOTOSHOP DIGITAL IMAGING
+126 DIGITAL IMAGING 3 UNITS